-The Core institute is a small five-person department within the Southern Illinois University Carbondale Student Health Center.
-Our focus is supporting sound quantitative assessments that inform and direct student life programming efforts for the benefit of students' health and welfare across the nation.
-To date, we have the largest database on alcohol and other drug use at post-secondary educational institutions.
+The Core Institute is a department within the Southern Illinois University Carbondale School of Psychological and Behavioral Sciences that began as a federally funded service to one that operates on a cost recovery basis.
+Our focus continues to be supporting sound quantitative assessments that inform and direct student life programming efforts for the benefit of students' health and welfare across the nation.
+To date, we have one of the largest databases on alcohol and other drug use at post-secondary educational institutions.

 NCES is the primary federal entity for collecting and analyzing data related to education.